Jervi-sir/Jervi-sir/README.md

 ### Database | CMS
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-316192?style=for-the-badge&logo=PostgreSQL&logoColor=white)
-and I don't use Non-relational db, m looking for a wife remember
+and I don't use Non-relational db <!--, m looking for a wife remember -->

 ### Hosting I like to use | CMS